quuppalabs/android-quuppa-taglib/README.md

 # android-quuppa-taglib

 A simple Android tag emulation library to be included into Android application projects.
-You can make any Android device trackable in [Quuppa Intelligent Locating System](https://www.quuppa.com/) by including this library into your Android application.
+You can make any Android device with BLE and API level 22 (Android version 5.1+) trackable in [Quuppa Intelligent Locating System](https://www.quuppa.com/) by including this library into your Android application.

 ## Getting Started